 image = MiniMagick::Image.open("dog.jpg") image.path #=> "/var/folders/k7/6zx6dx6x7ys3rv3srh0nyfj00000gn/T/magick20140921-75881-1yho3zc.jpg" image.resize "300x300" image.format "png" image.write "output.png"

-Automatic quality and encoding: Using the q_auto parameter, the optimal quality compression level and optimal encoding settings are selected based on the specific image content, format and the viewing browser.
-The result is image with good visual quality and a reduced file size.
+**q_auto** parameter, Cloudinary selects the optimal quality-compression level and encoding settings according to the image content, format, and viewing browser.
+The result is a sharp yet downsized image.
 For example:

 - Vue.js Tutorial: Images Optimization for Web Apps